-Single parents attract a lot of bad press, but they do offer a lot of advantages.
+Single parents attract a lot of bad press, but they offer a lot of advantages as a tenant.
 For starters, most single parents want a long-term home so their kids can settle in at school without the fear of being uprooted every year.
 Some single parents are also on benefits, so the rent is guaranteed if the housing benefit component is paid directly to the landlord.

 Properties may suffer more wear and tear when children live there, but the same is true of other tenant types, such as students or tenants with social issues, such as drug and alcohol dependencies.
 If you do decide to target this sector, look for two or three-bed properties in cheaper areas.
 Properties within walking distance of schools are a good buy, as are properties with gardens.

 Consider providing basic furniture, such as beds, a sofa, and white goods.
 Many single parents are on a low income and can’t afford to furnish a home.

 Families run the range from low-income families seeking a long-term home through to affluent families looking for short-term rental housing, that could be used while a property transaction goes through or if one partner is relocated for work.

 Decide which sort of family you are targeting before you invest in a property.
 Low-income families will want cheaper two, three, or four-bed properties near schools and other local amenities.
 Mid- to high-income families are more likely to be interested in larger family homes in sought-after residential areas within popular school catchment areas.

 Remember, if you want to appeal to high-earning executive families, the property needs to match their aspirations.
 Modern properties tend to be a better investment, as they are more energy-efficient and are usually located in upmarket housing developments out of town, in the commuter belt full of pretty villages.